bullhornfixie/CV-1/README.md

 *"Nice work on covering the existing code with tests before getting started with the refactoring!"
 "Nice use of switches to make really well readable methods, over if/elses.
 I think your methods in GildedRose are really concise and cleanly written ~ Makers Coach"*

+### Problem Solving
+When I left school, I studied mechnical engineering at college and fault finding/solving became an invaluable life skill which has been enriched since my coding journey.
+My strength is being able to narrow down where the problem lies in the code and then break down each element to understand the flow.
+As a highly visual person, sometimes a pen and notepad is my best tool in the box!

 ## Experience

 ## Education